Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

 The resistance-band squat.

-For example, if we’re doing resistance-band squats, say, then the load is light when our quads are stretched at the bottom and hard when our quads are contracted at the top.
-We’re getting a full stretch, but the stretch doesn’t overlap with the sticking point.
-This is why we specify that we need to challenge our muscles in a stretched position.
-And this is why challenging our muscles in a contracted position doesn’t stimulate as much muscle growth.
-(And why free weights and bodyweight exercises tend to be better than resistance bands for building muscle.)
+For another example, if you’re doing resistance-band squats, say, then the load is light when your quads are stretched at the bottom and hard when your quads are contracted at the top.
+You’re getting a full stretch, but the stretch doesn’t overlap with the sticking point.
+You aren’t challenging your muscles at long muscle lengths.
+That’s why free weights and bodyweight exercises tend to be better than resistance bands for building muscle.
+Most exercise machines are pretty good, too.

 Illustration of a powerlifters using accommodating resistance